 PROGRAM CATEGORY PROGRAM DEFINITIONS USM/BOR PROCESS MHEC PROCESS Type D: Certificate Program at Undergrad/Grad Level Exclusively Within Existing Degree Program Lower-Division Certificate = 12 or more credit hours at the freshman or sophomore level, or both.
 Upper-Division Certificate = 12 or more credit hours at junior or senior level, or both.
 Post-Baccalaureate Certificate = 12 or more credits of college-level work, the majority of which are at the master's level.
 Post-Master's Certificate = 12 credits beyond the master's degree.
 Certificate of Advanced Study = 30 credits beyond the master's degree.
 Professional Certificate = the number of courses required by the appropriate National association.
-No approval required; notify USM/OAA concurrently with MHEC.
+Submit to USM/OAA one- page notification of change, description, and rationale, requesting Chancellor's approval.
+Submit any time of year.
+No budget tables required.
 Submit a program proposal for a new certificate in an existing degree program may be made in a brief, one-page document that: (a) Explains the centrality of the proposed certificate program to the mission of the institution; (b) Provides evidence of the market demand for the proposed certificate program; (c) Sets out the curriculum design; and (d) Shows that adequate faculty resources exist for the proposed certificate program.
 If the proposed program requires new resources, submit Finance data to include Tables 1 (Resources) and 2 (Expenditures) along with a narrative discussing the resource requirements and sources of funds to support the program.
+No budget tables required.
+No 30-day review.

 PROGRAM CATEGORY PROGRAM DEFINITIONS USM/BOR PROCESS MHEC PROCESS Type E: Directed Technology Certificate Certificate for completion of a specialized learning program developed by the institution specifically for employer training needs at a closed site.
 A directed technology certificate is designed as a sequence of courses that meets specific training objectives.
 Its purpose is to dramatically shorten the start-up time for credit training programs and to provide a useful credentialing function for those desiring a formal award.
 The certificate may be awarded for successfully earning at least 12 semester credit hours, but no more than 24 semester credit hours.
 No approval required; notify USM/OAA concurrently with MHEC.
-Submit a copy of the curriculum and a letter from the president of the institution that responds to the following: • The curriculum for the certificate has been developed in consultation with a specific employer or employers to meet specific training needs; • The curriculum has been reviewed by the appropriate curriculum approval bodies at the institution; • A content specialist will be assigned to ensure high standards and maintain written documentation about the curriculum; and • Financial resources are adequate to support the curriculum.
-Type F: Cooperative Degree Program 1.
-Joint Degree Program = students receive single diploma that bears names and seals of both institutions.
+Submit a copy of the curriculum and a letter from the president of the institution that responds to the following: The curriculum for the certificate has been developed in consultation with a specific employer or employers to meet specific training needs; The curriculum has been reviewed by the appropriate curriculum approval bodies at the institution; A content specialist will be assigned to ensure high standards and maintain written documentation about the curriculum; and Financial resources are adequate to support the curriculum.
+Type F: Cooperative Degree Program Joint Degree Program = students receive single diploma that bears names and seals of both institutions.
 Planning and delivery of course work by representatives of all institutions.
-2. Primary Degree Program = Diploma granted by primary institution, which offers at least 2/3 of course work and plans program in consultation with partners.
+Primary Degree Program = Diploma granted by primary institution, which offers at least 2/3 of course work and plans program in consultation with partners.
 Follow process for new programs.
 Include with proposal submission copy of MOU among participating institutions.
 For Joint Degree Programs, submit single proposal with appropriate signatures from all participants.
 Follow process for new programs.
 Include with proposal submission copy of MOU among participating institutions.
 For Joint Degree Programs, MHEC requires one proposal be submitted with appropriate signatures from all participants.